 Strengthening Your Dog Attack Case

 Solid evidence helps strengthen your dog attack case.
 You’ll want to be able to show your injuries to support your claim and ensure you get all the compensation due to you, and although absolute liability always falls on California dog owners, showing negligence on the owner’s behalf gives your case an even greater air of legitimacy.
 Photographs or videos of the accident scene and your injuries can be helpful, as can following up with any medical treatment recommended following the accident.
-If there were witnesses to the accident, be sure to give their contact information to your Anaheim dog attack attorney.
+If there were witnesses to the accident, be sure to give their contact information to your dog attack lawyer.
 The total of your claim will be based on your economic loss as well as medical costs, so keep receipts.

 Talking to an Anaheim Dog Attack Attorney

 Because dog attack claims are complex, dealing with the insurance company on your own is rarely a good idea.
 Most companies hit unrepresented claimants with low-ball offers that don’t come close to the total worth of the claim.
-Schedule a free consultation with an Anaheim dog attack attorney from the Compass Law Group, PC. to review the particulars of your case and ensure you get everything you deserve.
+Schedule a free consultation with an Anaheim dog attack attorney from the Compass Law Group, LLP. to review the particulars of your case and ensure you get everything you deserve.